 How To Make Faster WordPress Sites

-WordPress is a well-maintained and highly streamlined system — when issues do arise, they’re generally down to the fact that hardly anyone uses a vanilla WordPress installation.
-To get the results you need, it’s likely you’re using scores of plugins, custom code or third-party themes — all of which have the potential to chip away at your site’s speed.
-In this article, we’ll go through the root causes of these decreases, and look at what you can do to solve any issues and get your site back up to speed.
+WordPress is a well-maintained and highly streamlined system.
+When issues do arise, they’re generally down to the fact that hardly anyone uses a vanilla WordPress installation.
+You’re likely using scores of plugins, custom code, or third-party themes to get the results you need.
+All of which have the potential to chip away at your site’s speed.
+In this article, we’ll go through the root causes of these decreases and look at what you can do to solve any issues and get your site up to speed.

 Site Speed Factors

 There are a few factors that determine the speed of a website.
 Here are the ones we’ll look at in more detail:

 - Code Quality

 - Website Requests

 The ping is essentially the time it takes for a query from your computer to get to the server.
 This is up in milliseconds, which may seem low, but these milliseconds add up quickly.
 If your website has lots of requests, even a 10ms ping could add up to a whole second or more.

 You obviously can’t ask users to move closer to your servers.
 But you can use CDN services to lower pings on average.
 We’ll talk more about CDN services below.

 Hosting is probably the most critical factor in your site’s speed.
 It not only affects the user experience by providing faster caching and more powerful servers.
 But with the proper infrastructure, you’ll be safe against traffic surges.
 At the same time, the effects of lower code quality can also be out.